agiletodd/agiletodd.github.io/_posts/2016-02-17-Scrum-Guide.md

 - Scrum
 ---

-The Scrum guide was developed by both co-founders of Scrum, Ken Schwaber and Jeff Sutherland.
+The Scrum guide was developed by both co-founders of Scrum: Ken Schwaber and Jeff Sutherland.
 It is the definitive guide to the Scrum Framework and explains the Roles, Events and Artifacts that comprise the Scrum framework.
 The Scrum framework consists of:

-+ *Roles* - Product Owner, ScrumMaster and Development Team
++ **Roles** - Product Owner, ScrumMaster and Development Team
-+ *Events* - Sprint, Daily Scrum, Sprint Planning, Sprint Review and Sprint Retrospective
++ **Events** - Sprint, Daily Scrum, Sprint Planning, Sprint Review and Sprint Retrospective
-+ *Artifacts* - Product Backlog, Sprint Backlog and Increment
++ **Artifacts** - Product Backlog, Sprint Backlog and Increment

 There certainly is much more to it than the above but I wanted to highlight the simplicity of the Scrum framework with the complexity coming in implementation.